misabitencourt/javascript-made-simple/docs/ARTICLE.md

 ### Importing the main.js script

-Using a HTML5 document, is possible to add a "script" tag with "module" as "type" property.
+Using a HTML5 document, it is possible to add a "script" tag with "module" as "type" property.
 This tag will import a [ES Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) on your web application that could also import another modules.

 index.html
 ```javascript